openNDS/mesh11sd/README.md

 These are two completely unrelated standards.

+## 3. Major Features:
+ 1. Auto configuration of 802.11s mesh backhaul
+ 2. Optional Customer/Client Premises Mode (CPE)
+ 3. Default support for Opportunistic Wireless Encryption (OWE), with OWE Transition.
+ 4. Optional multi point to multi point vxlan group support, enabling "guest" networking over mesh backhaul.

-## 3. Manual or Auto Configuration:
+## 4. Manual or Auto Configuration:

-From version 4.0.0 onwards, the default mode after install is for manual configuration.
+The default mode after install is "manual configuration".

 ***Manual (default) - If you have not done any manual mesh configuration, mesh11sd will do nothing and wait in the background for you to do so.***